crnd-inc/crnd-web/crnd_web_float_full_time_widget/README.rst

     * round_off: false, time_only: true: 00:00:00,000 (94225.22 to template 26:10:25,220)

-    It simplifying operations with time.
+    It simplifies operations with time.

 2. Float Full Time

     Widget based on Float Time Duration widget.

-    It implies: represents float as time of twenty-four hours.
+    Represents float as time of twenty-four hours.

-    Widget restrict inputting data.
+    Widget restrict input.

     Data can be from 00:00:00,000 to 23:59:59,999 and only positive value.

-    It has the same options, but time_only all times is true (except days).
+    It has the same options, but time_only always is true (except days).

     It can be used for marking the time of start or stop any process.

-    It means that it will contains the quantity of seconds from the start of the day.
+    It means that it will contains the number of seconds from the start of the day.

     For example: